Ridwan414/shobdotori-where-dialects-flow-into-bangla/README.md

-# Shobdotori - Bangla Dialect Speech Collection
+# শব্দতরী : Where Dialects flow into Bangla

 Minimalistic web platform for collecting Bangladeshi dialect audio recordings with Google Drive storage.